Pasta with Lemon and Ricotta

 lydiaincucina

-Lydia in the Kitchen is my space dedicated to the passion for food, where I share simple, seasonal, and creative recipes.
-I love experimenting without preconceptions, alternating traditional dishes with original ideas, both sweet and savory, with special attention to conviviality and the pleasure of being at the table.
+Lydia in the Kitchen is my space dedicated to my passion for food, where I share simple, seasonal, and creative recipes.
+I love to experiment without preconceptions, alternating traditional dishes with original ideas, both sweet and savory, with special attention to conviviality and the joy of being at the table.

 Read the Blog